Finite-sample-based Spectral Radius Estimation and Stabilizability Test for Networked Control Systems: Finite-Sample-Based Spectral Radius Estimation

 where $i=1, \ldots, N$ denotes the index of $N$ independent experiments.
-To estimate the spectral radius, we propose Algorithm~\ref{alg.DataIndependentSpectralRadiusEstimation}, which is based on the least square identification algorithms analyzed in~\cite{RN10374}.
+To estimate the spectral radius, we propose Algorithm~\ref{alg.DataIndependentSpectralRadiusEstimation}, which is based on the least-square identification algorithms analyzed in~\cite{RN10374}.

-The assumption that the system is initialized at $x_0=0$ is made to simplify the finite-sample analysis of the least square estimation~\eqref{eq.MultiTrajLeastSquare}, see~\cite{RN10374}.
+The assumption that the system is initialized at $x_0=0$ is made to simplify the finite-sample analysis of the least-square estimation~\eqref{eq.MultiTrajLeastSquare}, see~\cite{RN10374}.
 This assumption can be relaxed, and we can follow similar proof steps as in~\cite{RN10374} to conduct finite-sample analysis of~\eqref{eq.MultiTrajLeastSquare} for data collected from $x_0\neq 0$.
 One can also use all measurements from each trajectory to obtain an estimate of $\rho(A)$.
-However, the sample complexity analysis of least-squares for this approach relies on the knowledge of the eigenvalue distribution of the state matrix~\cite{RN10762, RN10374, RN11035, RN11104}, and therefore, cannot be applied when this prior information is not available.
+However, the sample complexity analysis of least squares for this approach relies on the knowledge of the eigenvalue distribution of the state matrix~\cite{RN10762, RN10374, RN11035, RN11104}, and therefore, cannot be applied when this prior information is not available.
 Moreover, as shown in~\cite{RN11104}, least-square algorithms using all measurements from a single trajectory are inconsistent for specific system matrices.
 Even though Algorithm~\ref{alg.DataIndependentSpectralRadiusEstimation} only uses the last input and the last two state measurements in each trajectory, it can still provide a tight estimate, compared with Algorithm~\ref{alg.DataDependentSpectralRadiusEstimation}, which can be observed from simulations in Section~\ref{sec.Simulation}.
 This is because the state measurements in a trajectory are statistically correlated, and the last two state measurements also contain information about previous state measurements.
 A corroborating fact is that the error bound~\eqref{eq:f3Df} (below in Lemma~\ref{lem.LeastSquareIdentification}) for estimating system matrices using last input and last two state measurements decreases as the total trajectory length $T$ increases, which means that a longer trajectory will result in a smaller estimation error even if not all the measurements are used.

 In the sequel, we analyze the performance of Algorithm~\ref{alg.DataIndependentSpectralRadiusEstimation}.
 We first introduce a preliminary result on the sample complexity of~\eqref{eq.MultiTrajLeastSquare}. \begin{lemma}[Theorem III.3 in~\cite{RN10762}] Consider the least-squares estimator~\eqref{eq.MultiTrajLeastSquare}, fix a failure probability $\delta \in(0,1),$ and assume that $N \geq 8(n+p)+16\log (4 / \delta)$.
 Then, it holds with probability at least $1-\delta$ that